mondoohq/mondoo-operator/docs/user-manual.md

     ```
     2. Create a new job from the existing cronjob.
 If we want to trigger a new cluster scan, the command will be:
     ```bash
-    kubectl create job -n mondoo-operator myjob --from=cronjob/mondoo-client-k8s-scan
+    kubectl create job -n mondoo-operator my-job --from=cronjob/mondoo-client-k8s-scan
     ```
-    3. The scan will be started immediately by a job called `myjob`
+    3. The scan will be started immediately by a job called `my-job`
 2. Turn scanning off and then on again
     1. Edit the `MondooAuditConfig`
     ```bash